c0m4r/paranoya/README.md

 </div>

-A fork of [Loki - Simple IOC and YARA Scanner](https://github.com/Neo23x0/Loki), rewritten for Linux and modified to support single file scans, as well as a daemon mode to accept scans in client/server manner.
+A fork of [Loki - Simple IOC and YARA Scanner](https://github.com/Neo23x0/Loki), rewritten for Linux and modified to support single file scans, as well as a daemon mode to accept scans in a client/server manner.
 It also includes some [other improvements](#New-features).

 ## Dependencies